MJKWoolnough/byteio/README.md

 }
 ```

-StickyReader will wrap an EndianReader and record all bytes read and errors
+StickyReader will wrap an EndianReader and count all byte handled and errors
 received.
 Byte counts and errors will not be returned from any method (except
 Read so it still counts as an io.Reader), but can be retrieved from this type.
 All methods will be a no-op after an error has been returned, returning 0,